jmespath-community/jmespath.spec/proposals/draft/jep-015-third-party-function-registrations.md

 except that is must match the `unquoted-string` production.

-This proposal specifically acknowledges that third-party functions may be used to extend JMESPath and mandates tha all third-party function names should start with a leading underscore character.
+This proposal specifically acknowledges that third-party functions may be used to extend JMESPath and mandates that all third-party function names should start with a leading underscore character.

-Functions whose names starts with a letter – known or future – are effectively reserved exclusively for use by JMESPath.
+Functions whose names – known or future – starts with a letter are effectively reserved exclusively for use by JMESPath.

 ## Specification